henry-pay/SpaRTAN/README.md

 The experiment is carried out using [RT-DETRv1](https://github.com/lyuwenyu/RT-DETR/tree/main).
 Please refer to the corresponding repository for installation and dataset preparation instructions.
 By replacing the backbone model in RT-DETR with SpaRTAN, the training experiments can be run based on the given instructions in RT-DETR.

+## Hugging Face Checkpoint

+A variant of the model, SpaRTAN-S (SpaRTAN-small), has its checkpoint available on [Hugging Face](https://huggingface.co/henry-pay/SpaRTAN-S).
+This checkpoint can be downloaded using `hf_hub_download` which can be referred at [here](https://huggingface.co/docs/huggingface_hub/en/guides/download#download-a-single-file).

 ## License

 This project is licensed under the [Apache 2.0 License](LICENSE)